PaymentSuite/paymentsuite/README.md

 # About StripeBundle

 This bundle bring you a possibility to make simple payments through [Stripe](https://stripe.com).
-StripeBundle is payment method for Symfony2 Payment Suite and it's built following [PaymentCore](https://github.com/mmoreram/PaymillBundle) specifications (which bring easy way to implement several payment methods).
+StripeBundle is payment method for Symfony2 Payment Suite and it's built following [PaymentCore](https://github.com/mmoreram/PaymillBundle) specifications.
+PaymentCore brings for developers easy way to implement several payment methods.

 # Installing